norbertkozera/BScThesis/README.md

 # BScThesis
-2015 - My BSc Thesis, first Android app, first webserivce
+2015 - My BSc Thesis
+It was my first Android app and first webservice to oracle databse It has completelly no tests etc